Quote Archive | Purgatory

 St. John Chrysostom (c.
 347-407) | EAST

+Let us then give them aid and perform commemoration for them.
+For if the children of Job were purged by the sacrifice of their father, why dost thou doubt that when we too offer for the departed, some consolation arises to them?
+Since God is wont to grant the petitions of those who ask for others.
+And this Paul signified saying, “that in a manifold Person your gift towards us bestowed by many may be acknowledged with thanksgiving on your behalf” (2 Cor.
+1:11).
 Let us not then be weary in giving aid to the departed, both by offering on their behalf and obtaining prayers for them: for the common Expiation of the world is even before us.
-Therefore with boldness do we then entreat for the whole world, and name their names with those of martyrs, of confessors, of priests.
+Therefore with boldness do we then intreat for the whole world, and name their names with those of martyrs, of confessors, of priests.
 For in truth one body are we all, though some members are more glorious than others; and it is possible from every source to gather pardon for them, from our prayers, from our gifts in their behalf, from those whose names are named with theirs.
-Why therefore do you grieve?
-Why mourn, when it is in your power to gather so much pardon for the departed?
+Why therefore dost thou grieve?
+Why mourn, when it is in thy power to gather so much pardon for the departed?

 St. Augustine (354-430) | WEST